 A neuroma is a thickening of nerve tissue usually caused by chronic irritation.
 The most common neuroma in the foot is Morton’s neuroma which is usually located between the third and fourth toes.
 The nerve becomes thickened because of fibrosis secondary to mechanical irritation.
 Patients with other forefoot deformities such as hammer toes and bunions are more likely to experience a neuroma.
 Symptoms usually include tingling, burning or numbness with a sharp pain that quite often radiates into the third and fourth toes.
 It can occur between any of the toes.

-At Family Foot and Ankle Center of Maine conservative treatment includes padding usually with a metatarsal pad as well as icing, orthotic devices, activity modification, wider shoes with a lower heel.
+At Penobscot Family Foot and Ankle Center of Maine conservative treatment includes padding usually with a metatarsal pad as well as icing, orthotic devices, activity modification, wider shoes with a lower heel.
 Injections of cortisone and local anesthetics and sometimes alcohol are utilized.